 Read next: How to design the unregulated power supply

-It is a form of connecting the transformer to the input and output.
-We use it Switching power supply for switching at high frequencies of 20KHz or more.
+It is one of the ways to connect the transformer with the input and output.
+When we use it on the switching power supply circuit, we would need a transformer with a high frequency of 20 kHz or more.

-Typically 50Hz transformers that are commonly used will not be able to be used at high frequencies.
+Typically, the commonly used 50 Hz transformers will not be able to be used at high frequencies.

 Pulse Width Modulation Switching Regulator